cenggel/cordova-loader/README.md

 ###### Comparison with methods described [here](http://zeroasterisk.com/2013/08/22/meteor-phonegapcordova-roundup-fall-2013/)

+* Lazy Loading (cordova-phonegap):
+  * Cons:
-* Lazy Loading (cordova-phonegap): Hard to manage all of the Cordova dependencies / Unfinished / Outdated
+    * Hard to manage all of the Cordova dependencies
+    * Unfinished
+    * Outdated
+* Hijack (meteor-rider):
+  * Cons:
-* Hijack (meteor-rider): Slow initial load / Can't use appcache / Issues with plugins.
+    * Slow initial load
+    * Can't use appcache
+    * Issues with plugins.
+* iFrame (meteor-cordova):
+  * Pros:
+     * You don't have to lazy load cordova.js files
+  * Cons:
-* iFrame (meteor-cordova): iFrames generally are a pain including slow performance in native apps, glitchy scrolling, and having to wrap Cordova
+    * Said to have slow performance in native apps - [Read more](https://github.com/phonegap/phonegap/wiki/iFrame-Usage)
+    * Glitchy scrolling (can overcome with iScroll)
+    * Uses wrapped Cordova
 * Cordova Loader:
+  * Pros:
     * Manages assets for you
     * Fast loading
-  * Compatible with appcache
     * Compatible with Cordova plugins
     * No need for wrapper around Cordova
     * Minifies platform specific bundles which are served from memory
     * Automatically lazy loads platform specific bundles in client
     * Watches Cordova project plugin directory for changes
+  * Cons:
+    * To use appcache you must use `appcache-extra` package (which is the same thing with more options)
+* Packaged Apps (still in the works):
+  * Pros:
+    * Fastest load speed
+    * Best offline support
+    * Esspecially great for larger apps (like games)
+  * Cons:
+    * No hot updates / have to go through normal app store approval
+    * Support old versions of the app

 ## Installation / Setup